Icon-Newsletter

 3. Receive the Notice of Approval of Loan

 If your housing loan is approved, you'll be issued a Notice of Approval of Loan and Disclosure Statement on Loan Transaction.
-Within 30 days of receiving these documents, pay the one-year advance insurance premiums.
+Pay the one-year advance insurance premiums within 30 days of receiving these documents.

 4. Sign and Submit Mortgage Documents

-Submit a signed and notarized Deed of Conditional Sale and other mortgage documents that certify your housing loan from the Pag-IBIG Fund.
+Submit a signed and notarized Deed of Conditional Sale and other mortgage documents certifying your Pag-IBIG Fund housing loan.

 5. Make Your Payment